 I imagine Anduril is beginning to sound rather easy?
 You couldn't be more wrong and anyone that loves a challenge will certainly get it.
 The first couple of screens are easy but it isn't too long before the game's true sadistic nature is exposed.
 Most of the map is made up of tight spaces with which to guide our hero.
 If that wasn't tough enough, once gravity is factored in, Anduril becomes a distressing adventure for all but the patient player.

-The graphics are crisp and nicely detailed, if homebrew, but I like that and they work very well.
-I did sometimes notice odd issues with collision detection but this often worked in my favour so I shouldn't complain too much!
-Sounds are almost non-existent with only a low volume spot effect used for the item pickup, very disappointing.
-However, I can live with annoying quirks if the gameplay measures up and (once you have mastered its vicious learning curve) it definitely does.
-Anduril is one seriously addictive game and I was surprised to enjoy so much.
-Highly recommended!
+The graphics are crisp and detailed but I noticed odd collision detection, which often worked in my favour so I shouldn't complain.
+Sadly, sounds are almost void with only a low-volume spot effect for an item pickup.
+However, I can live with the quirks if gameplay measures up and (after mastering its vicious learning curve) it does.
+So, if you're willing to put in the time, Anduril is one seriously addictive game which I recommend - stick with it.

 Download Anduril from AtariMania and this program will help those without a high-res monitor.